Guymer/gst/README.md

 * [shapely](https://pypi.org/project/Shapely/)

 GST uses some [Natural Earth](https://www.naturalearthdata.com/) resources via the [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) module.
 If they do not exist on your system then Cartopy will download them for you in the background.
 Consequently, a working internet connection may be required the first time you run GST.

-## To Do

-* make sure that vessels can sail through both the Panama and Suez canals